-During 2021/22 the Association's Code of Governance was Code of Governance 2020 (National Housing Federation, 2020).
+During 2022/23 the Association's Code of Governance was Code of Governance 2020 (National Housing Federation, 2020).
 The board is pleased to report full compliance with the Code with the following exception:

-The Group has decided not to impose a six year limit on the term of office of existing board members as this would have required 11 board members to step down by March 2022.
-Rather, the Group has adopted a board member recruitment strategy which seeks to smooth the churn of board members in order to minimise disruption in the board room and ensure continued good governance.
+The Group has decided not to impose a six year limit on the term of office of board members who were appointed prior to the adoption of the Code as this would have required an excessive churn in board members.
+Rather, the Group has adopted a board member recruitment strategy which seeks to smooth the replacement of board members in order to minimise disruption in the board room and ensure continued good governance.
 New board members will be appointed on the expectation that they will normally serve a maximum of six years.